-65 The NWIC is the official state repository of cultural resources records and reports for Santa Clara County.
-66 The NAHC maintains the Sacred Lands File, which includes the location of sites with cultural significance to Native American groups.
+57 The NWIC is the official state repository of cultural resources records and reports for Santa Clara County.

+58 The NAHC maintains the Sacred Lands File, which includes the location of sites with cultural significance to Native American groups.

-67 Results of record search and literature review on file at the City Community Development Department.
+59 Results of record search and literature review on file at the City Community Development Department.

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code Section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: 1) Listed or eligible for listing in the California \bowtie Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k)?
-2) A resource determined by the lead agency, in \bowtie its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1?
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact reso Sec cul- tern sac ange in the signification ource, defined in Extra 21074 as eith tural landscape thems of the size and red place, or objection our control of the size and red place, or objection our control of the size and red place, or objection our control our control of the size and red place, or objection our control of the size and red place, or objection our control of the size and red place, or objection our control of the size and red place. cance of a tribal cultural Public Resources Code her a site, feature, place, at is geographically defined in scope of the landscape, ct with cultural value to a California Native American tribe, and that is: 1) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k)?
+2) 2) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1?
 In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.
-Impact TCR-1:The project would not cause of a tribal cultural resource the a substantia hat is listed al adverse chan or eligible for ge in the sigr listing in the nificance California mpact TCR-1:The project would not cause a substantial adverse change in the significance of a tribal cultural resource that is listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k).
-(Less than Significant Impact)

-No known tribal cultural resources are presented on-site.
-No tribes have sent written requests for notification of projects to the City of Mountain View under AB 52.
-As discussed in Section 4.5 Cultural Resources, in the unlikely event that human remains or other TCRs are discovered during construction activities, implementation of Standard Condition of Approval listed under Impact CUL-3 would reduce the project's impact to a less than significant level.
+Impact TCR-1: The project would not cause a substantial adverse change in the significance of a tribal cultural resource that is listed or eligible for listing in the Californ Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code Section 5020.1(k).
+(Less than Significant Impact) California notit Cult fication of projectural Resources, struction activities tural resources are present on- cts to the City of Mountain Vi in the unlikely event that hum es, implementation of Standar project's impact to a less than ew under A an remains d Condition B 52.
+As discuror other TCRs of Approval li ssed in Section are discovere sted under Ir on 4.5 ed during npact CUL- Im pact TCR-2: The project would not cause of a tribal cultural resource t discretion and supported by criteria set forth in subdivision hat is deterr substantial o nined by the leavidence, to be ad agency, ir significant p n its oursuant to are discovered during construction activities, implementation of Standard Condition of Approval listed under Impact CUL-3 would reduce the project's impact to a less than significant level.
 (Less than Significant Impact)